 All new and renovated facilities must go through the plan review process.
-Properly prepared plans and specifications are to be submitted to MCHD for review and approval before construction, remodeling, or conversion of an existing structure for use as a food establishment.
-MCHD will provide the applicant with a written approval, denial, or request for additional information within 30 days of receiving a license application and completed
+Properly prepared plans and specifications are to be submitted to OPH for review and approval before construction, remodeling, or conversion of an existing structure for use as a food establishment.
+OPH will provide the applicant with a written approval, denial, or request for additional information within 30 days of receiving a license application and completed

-If a written request for additional information is made, MCHD will provide the applicant with a written approval or denial within 30 days of receiving the additional information.
+If a written request for additional information is made, OPH will provide the applicant with a written approval or denial within 30 days of receiving the additional information.

 - License Application - for new facilities and changes of ownership only

 - Territories - this map will help owner determine to which office application should be mailed.

 - U.S. FDA Food Code